nashcom/domino-startscript/docs/domdownload.md

 # My HCL Software Download Token

 Production and software information can be queried without authentication.
 For Download a My HCL Software download token is required.
-It can be requested directly from https://my.hcltechsw.com/tokens The token is a rotating refresh token, which is stored locally by the script.
+It can be requested directly from [My HCLSoftware download portal]( https://my.hcltechsw.com/tokens).
+The token is a rotating refresh token, which is stored locally by the script.